The more you understand your pet and why he or she behaves a certain way, the easier treatment and training will be!

-- Genetics.
-For example, dogs have an inborn desire to dig.
-Cats have an instinct to sharpen their claws on vertical surfaces.
-Rabbits naturally go back to the same place to toilet.
+- Genetics!
+For example, dogs have an inborn desire to dig, cats have an instinct to sharpen their claws on vertical surfaces and abbits naturally go back to the same place to toilet.

-- The environment.
-For example, a dog with no shade in the backyard will be more likely to dig a hole to keep cool.
+- Environment.
+Think about it!
+A dog with no shade in the backyard will be more likely to dig a hole to keep cool.
 A cat with a litter tray that is only cleaned once a month will use the pot plants as a toilet.

 True behavioural problems are abnormal behaviours that are damaging to your dog’s health, and may be akin to psychological problems in people.

 - Noise phobias including thunderstorms

 - Separation anxiety or a fear of being left alone

 - Obsessive compulsive behaviours such as tail chasing or pacing

 - Aggressive behaviour towards other dogs or people.

 Your vet can assess behaviour and advise the most appropriate treatment for your fur child.
 This may involve training or referring to a veterinary behaviourist’s dedicated behaviour modification plan.
 Some dogs may require medication to help with their behavioural problem.